wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 And when the tidings thereof reached the kingdom of Great Britain, the lords, the princes, the rulers, yea, all the people were rejoiced beyond measure.

-26 And they bade their roaring engines utter their voices in London, their chief city, that had been silent many years, even those in the great tower, which was built by William the Bastard, more than seven hundred years ago.
+26 And they bade their roaring engines utter their voices in London, their chief city, that had been silent many years, even those in the great tower,* which was built by William the Bastard, more than seven hundred years ago.

+* On this occasion they fired their tower guns, which had not been done since Nelson's victory.

 27 Their joy was unbounded, for they had overcome one of the strong ships of Columbia.